How to Study for the MPRE: What & When of Effective MPRE Prep

 Three-prong approach to studying for the MPRE

-The best way to study for the MPRE is to review the material, solve practice questions, and review the answers to see “what is ethical.”
+The best way to study for the MPRE is to review the material, solve practice questions, and review the answers to get a sense of “what is ethical.”

 Reviewing the material: Start by familiarizing yourself with the content that will be tested on the exam.